andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 I adjust the strap to fit around a non-collared neck and help her put it on

+As she thanks me a small white pouch begins to slide down from underneath her top lip.
+She guides her grubby forefinger to shove it back up beside her superior labial frenulum where it belongs.
+This pouch, known as a "snus", is as ubiquitous in Norway as ___________.

 SNUS
 The most common refrain I heard regarding snus was "it's like tobacco but it's